How to Learn Hiragana and Katakana

 This will have you recognizing characters with hardly any effort.
 For more detailed instructions on how to type in Japanese, you can check out CosCom’s Japanese typing tutorial or Redcocoon’s Japanese typing tutorial.

-Writing in Japanese
+Writing by hand in Japanese

 After frequently typing in Japanese, I was able to recognize more and more characters, but actually writing in Japanese with pen and paper is what really engraved each character into my memory.
 By keeping a small journal, a study notebook, or flashcards, you can regularly practice writing.